-video Google Developers -How Google Quick, Draw! works on VideoLink, Display slide 5 and hand out a whiteboard and pen to each child.
-Ask the children to draw a crocodile (give them 20 seconds).
-Using slide 6, explain that the programmers improve their algorithm by asking users to identify images that should not be considered crocodiles.
 The program updates when an image is identified as a 'non-crocodile'.
 This means the program is taught what the object should and should not look like.
 Use slide 7 to show the link: Google Quick, Draw! - crocodile.
 Explain that this shows the collection of crocodile images.
 Ask the children if they can see a crocodile that resembles the ones they drew.
 Discuss as a class if any images do not look like crocodiles.
 Optional: hand out devices with internet access (one between two) and allow the children to play the game Google Quick, Draw!.
 Questions What features do the crocodiles have in common?
-How does the
+How does the computer know that you have drawn a crocodile?

-- Organise the class into small groups, and assign each group one of the capital cities. - Provide the groups with online access, books, magazines or resource 5.1, as appropriate, to find out more about their assigned city. - Explain that they are going to use the information they find to help them imagine what it would feel like to be in that city. - Recap the five senses with pupils.
-Ask them to think about what they would see, hear, smell, touch and taste in their assigned city. - Ask pupils to close their eyes and picture your words, e.g. 'I'm walking down a busy street with lots of shoppers.
+Presentation: Building blocks algorithm3 Display slide 1 of the Presentation: Building block algorithm and arrange the children in pairs.
+Hand out a few building blocks to each pair and explain that they have one minute to build a small model.
+If devices with camera would see, hear, smell, touch and taste in their assigned city.

+- Ask pupils to close their eyes and picture your words, e.g. 'I'm walking down a busy street with lots of shoppers.
 I keep bumping into tourists taking photos of the castle.
 I can feel the cold air and hear the trams rattling by.'
-Model adding these experiences to the Senses recording sheet on slide 5. - Pupils should complete task 2 in groups.
-Ask each group to share a description of their capital city, without revealing which - one it is. •Encourage the class to decide which city is being described and share their reasoning.
+Model adding these experiences to the Senses recording sheet on slide 5. - Pupils should complete task 2 in groups. - •Ask each group to share a description of their capital city, without revealing which one it is. - •Encourage the class to decide which city is being described and share their reasoning.
 Ask pupils which parts of the description gave a clue about the location.